Direct Primary Care

 Please let us know, we are here to help!
 While we don’t know all of the doctors in town, we do know quite a few and would like to help direct your care.

 We will be happy to help you arrange for a second opinion.

-We do some tests in the office, including urinalysis, rapid strep, glucose, pregnancy, microscopic exams.
-We bill for these directly.
+DPC includes most of the tests we do in the office, including urinalysis, rapid strep, glucose, pregnancy, microscopic exams.
+For Medicare – we bill for these directly.

-You may also request that we fax a prescription for lab work to another lab site, including Children’s Hospital, if that is more convenient.
-You would generally need an appointment here first to determine what tests are appropriate.
+You may also request that we fax a prescription for lab work to another lab site if that is more convenient.

 If you are asked to “fast,” do not eat or drink anything for 8 hours before the test, except water, tea or coffee without sugar or milk.